irjensen/dcgan-tensorflow/README.md

 ## Documentation
 ### Download Your Dataset
 Download your dataset of choice and extract it to `data/` or another directory of your choosing.
+You can use `bash setup-celeba.sh` to download and extract the Celeb-A dataset automatically.

 ### Training The Network
 Use `train.py` to train the model on your dataset.
 If the images in your dataset are not all the same size or not a desired shape/size, you can use the `--crop-width`, `--crop-height`, `--rescale-width`, and `--rescale-height` commands to reshape the images as they are fed to the network. **Note:** the model can only be trained with images that have side dimensions which are divisible by 16.
 You can specify a directory with `--sample-dir` to generate a sample grid of images as the training takes place.
 [More details here](docs.md).